 WELCOME TO THE HVWC CALENDAR: home of all our upcoming readings, events and workshops.
 You can view by list or calendar (see right menu to choose).
 Click the colored tabs below to show only specific options.
 Our workshops run as multi-session series or one-day “intensives.”
 Note, we list the multi-session courses on the first day they meet only.
 The full dates of the session are described in the course descriptions.
 You would need to scroll back to the start date if you needed to enroll for something already underway.
 But do let us know if you want to join something in midstream since we need the blessing of the instructor.
 Questions?
 Email us.

 Home Run Project with Stan Friedmann

-NB: This class starts on May 3rd and runs for 6 Sundays.
-It ends June 14th, No class on Sunday May 24th.
+NB: This FREE outreach class for 2nd-6th graders starts on Wednesday May 20th and runs for 6 Wednesdays.
+It ends Wednesday June 24th.
+Class meets from 4-5pm on ZOOM.

 Stan Friedmann is a writer, storyteller, history teacher, camp director, program development professional and song writer with over forty years experience working with people of all ages.
 He is a former director of the Mount Tom Day Camp in New Rochelle where he mentored and coached children and staff for many years.
 He has presented the HOME RUN PROJECT at schools, libraries, museums ( ncluding the Baseball Hall of Fame), camps, and for corporate groups (Intergenerational model).
 He is the proud grandfather of six and lives with his wife in Bergen County, NJ.
 Visit his website at homerunproject.com.